A topic from the subject of Experimentation in Chemistry.

 Key Points:

-Controlled Variable: A factor that is kept constant throughout the experiment to prevent any influence on the dependent variable.
-Constants: Values that remain the same throughout the experiment.
+Controlled Variable(s) / Constants: Factors that are kept constant throughout the experiment to prevent any influence on the dependent variable.
+These ensure that any observed changes are due to the independent variable only.

 Main Concepts: